-If you are receiving social assistance benefits under Ontario Works (OW), Ontario Disability Support Program (OSDP), or Assistance to Children with Severe Disabilities (ACSD), you may be eligible to receive $800 per ostomy.
+If you are receiving social assistance benefits under Ontario Works (OW), Ontario Disability Support Program (OSDP), or Assistance to Children with Severe Disabilities (ACSD), you may be eligible to receive $1,300 annually per ostomy.

-Residents of Registered Long Term Care Homes are eligible to receive $800 per ostomy.
+Residents of long-term care homes are eligible to receive $1,300 annually per ostomy.

 Otherwise you will receive two payments by cheque in equal amounts, the first about six weeks after we receive your application and the other about six months later.

 A renewal form will be mailed to you every two years.
 You must complete and return this form to the ADP to continue receiving your ostomy grant.
 After this form is returned, the ADP will continue to automatically send you payments every six months for the following two years.

 You or your agent must indicate the name and address of the home in Section 3, Applicant’s Consent and Signature part of the application form.